 Though she never achieved another commercial hit quite as big, her stature as a musical performer and personality continued to grow.
 Everybody loved Phoebe and welcomed her to the stage and airwaves when she chose to perform.

-Sadly, Phoebe passed away April 26, 2011, but her beautiful voice lives on in the wonderful recordings she left us and this very memorable studio session.
+Sadly, Phoebe passed away April 26, 2011, but her beautiful voice lives on in the wonderful recordings she left us, and in this very memorable studio session.